 Limit code repository size to 2 GB

 To ensure reliable deployments in Cloud Next, application codebases must not exceed 2 GB.
 Application codebases that exceed 2 GB experience timeouts or failure during deployments.
+In addition, code in a single branch must not exceed 500 MB to avoid the risk of code deployment failures.

-Additionally, you must verify that public files directories, such as sites/default/files, are not committed to the repository.
+, are not committed to the repository.
 Once deployed to Cloud Platform, the distributed file system is mounted in that location.
 This hides anything that you commit to the repository.

 Disable live development